jjschweigert/HyperVWorkgroup/README.md

 The steps provided below are to configure HyperV server core in a workgroup environment which has some unique configurations that need to be done which are not involved in a domain environment.
 In this environment we will use a Windows 10 Pro machine for remote management of the HyperV server.

 ## Needed Material
-* Media, such as flash drives) to perform installtions of Windows desktop and server on two machines.
+* Media, such as flash drives, to perform installtions of Windows desktop and server on two machines.
 The media should have a capacity between 4 to 8 GB.
 * [Microsoft Hyper-V Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-hyper-v-server-2019)
 * Windows 10 Pro ISO or flash drive installer which can be created using the [Microsoft Windows 10 Installation Tool](https://www.microsoft.com/en-us/software-download/windows10) or using [Rufus](https://rufus.ie/) if you already have an ISO.
 * A desktop for remote management of the HyperV server